These Home Office Essentials Will Equip You for Your Work-From-Home Job

 “As a [software] developer, an extra screen is also a must,” said Grandt.
 “Something that is larger than the 13-inch laptop… keeps me productive.”

-PC Magazine recently rated the best monitors of 2018, and the AOC 15.6 inch monitor received a great review.
-Its HD display, USB connection and portability make it a steal for $100 to $150, depending on where you buy it.
+PC Magazine recently rated the best monitors of 2020, and Lenovo’s ThinkVision M14 received a great review.
+Its screen brightness and portability make it ideal for home-office use.
 And in most home offices, desk space is a luxury.
 Consider adding a monitor mount for an extra $30 or so.

 If you land a work-from-home gig that doesn’t cover home-office costs, be prepared to dish out $700 as a one-time investment to assure your workspace is up to snuff.
 For the costlier options on the list, it could run you up to $2,500 — not including monthly internet, phone payments or pajamas.

 And freelancers, be sure to write these expenses off as itemized deductions on your taxes.